william-wtr92/cesar/README.md

 - [x] Automatic put student absent
 - [x] Add a document
 - [x] Download a document
+- [x] Add note to a student for a specific course
 - [x] Send an email to a list of students
 - [x] Errors Handling